SkygearIO/features/features/202-session-management/breaking-changes.md

 When the SDK receives a response with `x-skygear-try-refresh-token: true`, it tries to refresh the access token.

-The gateway never terminate request and write `x-skygear-auth-request-result` instead.
+The gateway never terminate request and write `x-skygear-session-valid` instead.
 It is up to the upstream server to return 401.
-The gateway writes `x-skygear-try-refresh-token: true` if `x-skygear-auth-request-result: invalid`.
+The gateway writes `x-skygear-try-refresh-token: true` if `x-skygear-session-valid: false`.

 The refresh access token flow is _NOT_ broken.